TuringDisciple/turingdisciple.github.io/_posts/2021-03-03-functional-pearls-2.md

 We define the surpasser of an element in an array to be the element `x[j]` such that for element `x[i]`, `x[i] < x[j]` for $i \lt j$.
-From this definition, we define the surpasser count to be the number of surpassers in an array.
+From this definition, we define the surpasser count to be the number of surpassers in an array for an element.
 Here's an illustrative example using the ASCII string GENERATING

 ```
              G E N E R A T I N G
-    5 6 2 5 1 4 0 1 0 0
+surpassers = 5 6 2 5 1 4 0 1 0 0
 ```

-this is assuming ASCII encoding of letters, i.e. A=41, B=42 ...
+this is assuming ASCII encoding of letters, i.e. A=0x41, B=0x42 ...
-The problem is to compute the maximum surpasser count of an array length $n > 1$, and to do so in $\mathcal{O}(n\log n)$ time.
+The problem we wish to solve is to compute the maximum surpasser count (`msc`) of an array length $n > 1$, and to do so in $\mathcal{O}(n\log n)$ time.